Mike McMeeken

-He started his career in the Super League with the London Broncos, also playing on loan in League 1 at the London Skolars before joining the Tigers (Heritage № 956) in 2015.
-He joined Catalans Dragons in December 2020, ahead of the 2021 season.
+He has previously played for the London Broncos, Castleford Tigers and the Catalans Dragons in the Super League.
+He has spent time on dual registration at the London Skolars and the Hemel Stags in League One.

+McMeeken has played for England at international level and featured in the 2017 and 2021 Rugby League World Cups.

 Background

 McMeeken was born in Basingstoke, and raised in Fleet, Hampshire, England.

 He initially played rugby union from an early age, but was introduced to rugby league at ten years old, and began playing for amateur side West London Sharks.
-He started his professional career at London Broncos, making his senior début in 2012.

 Club career

+London Broncos

+He started his professional career at London Broncos, making his senior debut in 2012.
+During the 2014 season, he scored his first try for the club in a defeat against Salford Red Devils.
+He also spent time at Championship One clubs London Skolars and Hemel Stags on dual-registration.

+Castleford Tigers

 Following London's relegation from Super League at the end of the 2014 season, McMeeken joined Castleford Tigers on a two-year deal.

-He signed a two-year extension to the already existing contract keeping him at Castleford until 2018.
+He then signed a two-year extension, keeping him at Castleford until 2018.

+In 2017, McMeeken signed a further two-year extension until the end of the 2020 season.

 He played in the 2017 Super League Grand Final defeat by Leeds at Old Trafford.

+Catalans Dragons

-On 9 October 2021, he played for Catalans Dragons in their 2021 Super League Grand Final defeat against St. Helens.
+In December 2020, McMeeken signed a two-year contract with Catalans Dragons.
+On 9 October 2021, he played for Catalans Dragons in their 2021 Super League Grand Final defeat against St Helens.

+In April 2022, McMeeken signed a two-year contract extension with Catalans.

+On 14 October 2023, McMeeken played in Catalans 2023 Super League Grand Final loss against Wigan.

+Wakefield Trinity

+On 3 May 2024, it was reported that he had signed for Wakefield Trinity on a four-year deal.

 International career

 In 2011, McMeeken was selected in the England academy squad.

-In 2017, McMeeken made his international début for the England senior team in the 30–10 victory over Samoa in Campbelltown Australia.